hghalebi/Functional-Programming-in-Rust/src/chapter_1_introduction.md

 - Printing to the console or reading user input
 - Reading from or writing to a file
 - Drawing on the screen
+- **Calling an external API (like an LLM or Database)**

-We’ll provide a more precise definition of side effects later in this chapter, but consider what programming would be like without the ability to do these things, or with significant restrictions on when and how these actions can occur.
+We’ll provide a more precise definition of side effects later in this chapter, but consider what programming would be like without the ability to do these things.
 It may be difficult to imagine.
-How is it even possible to write useful programs at all?
-If we can’t reassign variables, how do we write simple programs like loops?
-What about working with data that changes, or handling errors without throwing exceptions?
-How can we write programs that must perform I/O, like drawing to the screen or reading from a file?
+How is it even possible to write useful Agentic workflows at all?
+If we can't call APIs or update memory, how do our Agents do anything?

-The answer is that functional programming is a restriction on how we write programs, but not on what programs we can express.
-Over the course of this book, we’ll learn how to express all of our programs without side effects, and that includes programs that perform I/O, handle errors, and modify data.
-We’ll learn how following the discipline of FP is tremendously beneficial because of the increase in modularity that we gain from programming with pure functions.
-Because of their modularity, pure functions are easier to test, reuse, parallelize, generalize, and reason about.
-Furthermore, pure functions are much less prone to bugs.
+The answer is that functional programming is a restriction on *how* we write programs, but not on *what* programs we can express.
+Over the course of this book, we’ll learn how to express all of our Agentic workflows without side effects, and that includes programs that perform I/O, handle errors, and manage context.
+We’ll learn how following the discipline of FP is tremendously beneficial because of the increase in modularity that we gain from programming with pure functions (which we can think of as **Deterministic Tools**).
+Because of their modularity, these tools are easier to test, reuse, parallelize, generalize, and reason about.
+Furthermore, pure functions are much less prone to bugs (or hallucinations in logic).

 In this chapter, we’ll look at a simple program with side effects and demonstrate some of the benefits of FP by removing these side effects.
 We’ll also discuss the benefits of FP more generally and define two important concepts—referential transparency and the substitution model.